NASA-IMPACT/veda-docs/user-guide/scientific-computing/ssh.md

 ### Connect to the JupyterHub using the VS Code Remote SSH feature

 1. Launch a server from the [VEDA JupyterHub home page](https://hub.openveda.cloud/) if you don't already have one running.
-2. Open a new VS Code Window on your local maachine.
+2. Open a new VS Code Window on your local machine.
 3. Open the command prompt (command + shift + P on macOS)
 4. Enter `Remote-SSH: Connect to Host...`
 5. Select `hub.openveda.cloud`